GT World Challenge Europe: History

+A standard start formation of a GT World Challenge Europe race, led by the safety car, at Magny-Cours in 2022.

 In 2020, Amazon Web Services (AWS) became the official presenter and global technology provider, and the series adopted the name GT World Challenge Powered by AWS.
 In 2021, Fanatec was introduced as an additional title sponsor, a partnership that will last until the end of the 2024 season.
 As of 2023, the championship consisted of five titles, following the introduction of the Gold and Bronze Cups alongside the overall title, Silver Cup, and Pro-Am Cup.
 Niklas Krütten and Calan Williams won the inaugural Gold Cup, while Alex Malykhin became the first winner of the Bronze Cup.
 Additionally, 2023 marked the final year of the Pro-Am Cup.

 In 2023, it was announced that the winner of the Bronze Cup would receive an automatic invitation to compete in the LMGT3 class at the 24 Hours of Le Mans.
 To earn this invitation, a team must compete in all 10 rounds of the combined Endurance and Sprint series.
 Pure Rxcing won in its first year, gaining entry to the 2024 24 Hours of Le Mans.
-As of 2025, the series maintained an even split between the Sprint and Endurance Cups, with each contributing to the overall championship title.
+As of 2026, the series maintains an even split between the Sprint and Endurance Cups, with each contributing to the overall championship title.
+The series also maintains capacity grid sizes, demonstrating its popularity; 2026 will see a record-breaking entry for the Sprint Cup with 45 cars.